Last updated on July 12th, 2023 at 08:25 pm

 The term vintage encompasses many categories of jewelry, spanning over past decades from varying eras of style.
 Each category can contain pieces ranging in value from a few dollars to thousands of dollars.
 If you have pieces of jewelry that you are interested in learning the value, whether it is for insurance purposes, resale, or merely for your own knowledge, an appraisal expert can help!

-Knowing what category of vintage jewelry your piece or pieces falls within can help you find the right appraisal expert to value your items.
+Knowing what category of vintage jewelry your piece or pieces falls within can help you find the right local appraisal expert to value your items.
 If you’re unsure, that’s alright, an appraisal expert should be able to provide you additional information about your jewelry.

 Vintage Jewelry Versus Antique Jewelry

 Vintage is usually used in reference to jewelry that is at least 20 years old, whereas the term antique references pieces that are at least 100 years old.
 Many of the popular styles that you hear of today originated from the late 1800s and early 1900s, include:

 - Victorian– Jewelry designed and created between 1837 and 1901, when Queen Victoria reigned over Britain.
 Due to the long time period, Victorian pieces range in style from delicate designs to intricate statement pieces.